ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/rounding-to-nearest-quarter-in-woocommerce.md

 for informational purposes.
 The provided example is intended as a workaround and should not be considered official guidance.

+**This section is written for those that are unable, due to business logic, to change the precision settings in php.ini (for which the default precision is 14 decimals).**

 # Rounding issues with high PHP precision settings

 When working with WooCommerce integrations and certain payment gateways like Resurs Bank, you might encounter rounding